The inhomogeneous Allen--Cahn equation and the existence of prescribed-mean-curvature hypersurfaces: The case , new difficulties when and technical aspects of their resolution

-In recent years, the Allen--Cahn approach has been shown to provide a simple PDE theoretic alternative to the classical Almgren--Pitts geometric measure theory machinery originally used to produce min-max minimal hypersurfaces.
-The analogue of {\sc step (ii)} in this case is carried out in the work of Guaraco \cite{Gua} which shows, via a classical mountain pass lemma, the existence of a critical point $u_{\eps}$ of $\Ece$ for small $\e \in (0, 1),$ with Morse index at most 1 and with uniform upper and lower energy bounds.
+For the case $g \equiv 0$ of Theorem~\ref{thm:existence}, the analogue of {\sc step (ii)} is carried out in the work of Guaraco \cite{Gua} which shows, via a classical mountain pass lemma, the existence of a critical point $u_{\eps}$ of $\Ece$ for small $\e \in (0, 1),$ with Morse index at most 1 and with uniform upper and lower energy bounds.
 Choosing next $\e_{j} \to 0^{+}$ and applying a theorem of Hutchinson--Tonegawa (\cite{HT}), one obtains a sequence of $n$-varifolds $(V^{j})$ associated with the measures $\mu_{j} = (2\sigma)^{-1}\left(\frac{\e_{j}}{2}|\nabla u_{\e_{j}}|^{2} + \e_{j}^{-1}W(u_{\e_{j}})\right) d{\rm vol}_{N}$ such that along a subsequence, $V^{j}$ converges in the first instance to a non-trivial area-stationary integral $n$-varifold $V$ on $N,$ with its weight measure $\|V\| = \mu = \lim_{j \to \infty} \, \mu_{j}$.
-The proof is completed by deducing regularity of $\mu$ as follows: the uniform Morse index bound on $(u_{\e_{j}})$ implies that in a neighborhood of each point in $N$ a subsequence of $(u_{\e_{j}})$ is stable (i.e.\ has index zero).
-Hence by a theorem of Tonegawa (\cite{Ton}), locally near every point of ${\rm spt} \, \mu$ the embedded part of ${\rm spt} \, \mu$ is stable with respect to the area functional for compactly supported normal variations (of the embedded part).
+The proof is completed by deducing regularity of $\mu$ as follows: the uniform Morse index bound on $(u_{\e_{j}})$ implies that for each point $p \in N$ there is a number $r>0$ such that for each $\delta \in (0, r)$, a subsequence of $(u_{\e_{j}})$ is stable (i.e.\ has index zero) in the annulus ${\mathcal N}_{r}(p) \setminus \overline{{\mathcal N}_{\delta}(p)}.$ Hence by a theorem of Tonegawa (\cite{Ton}), locally near every point of ${\rm spt} \, \mu$ the embedded part of ${\rm spt} \, \mu$ is stable with respect to the area functional for compactly supported normal variations (of the embedded part).
 Regularity of $\mu$ (i.e.\ that $\mu = q{\mathcal H}^{n} \res M_{0}$ where $M_{0}$ is a minimal hypersurface smoothly embedded away from a closed singular set ($=\overline{M_{0}} \setminus M_{0}$) of Hausdorff dimension $\leq n-7$, and $q,$ the multiplicity function, is positive integer valued and locally constant on $M_{0}$) follows by using local stability of the sequence $(u_{\e_{j}})$ to rule out a certain very specific type of singularities of $\mu$ (classical singularities, where at least one tangent cone is made up of three or more half-hyperplanes meeting along a common axis) (\cite{TonWic}), and applying the regularity theory for stable codimension 1 stationary varifolds (\cite{Wic}).
 Note that whether the set $E = \{u_{\infty} = 1\}$ is empty or not is irrelevant in the case of minimal hypersurfaces, and hence an additional step like {\sc step (iii)} above is not necessary in this case.
 (We remark that in dimension $n=2$, more recent work of Chodosh--Mantoulidis (\cite{CM}) provides an alternative proof of the regularity of the limit surface by establishing strong convergence of the level sets of the Allen--Cahn solutions.)

 For the case $g >0$, {\sc step (ii)} is again, in essence, an application of a standard PDE mountain pass lemma.
 For each small $\e \in (0, 1)$, this step produces two functions $a_{\e}, b_{\e} \in W^{1,2}(N)$ close to the constant functions $-1$ and $1$ respectively, and a critical point $u_{\e}$ of ${\mathcal F}_{\e, \sigma g}$ in $W^{1, 2}(N)$ such that ${\mathcal F}_{\e, \sigma g}(u_{\e})$ is the min-max width of ${\mathcal F}_{\e, \sigma g}$ over all continuous paths in $W^{1, 2}(N)$ joining $a_{\e}$ to $b_{\e},$ i.e.\